grafana/grafana/style_guides/doc-style-guide.md

 Two words, not one

 **Exceptions:**
-* When "datasource" is used as an identifier
+* "datasource" used as an identifier
-* When "datasource" is part of a URL
+* "datasource" in a URL